ViktorBarzin/Playground/BackgroundChanger/README.md

 Finding such a workstation may lead to a compromise to the entire organisation so people need learn to always lock their computers.

 Running the **setup.exe** file on a Windows machine would change its wallpaper every time the workstation is unlocked.
+To make it less obvious, wallpaper changes occur after a random interval between 5 and 60 minutes.

 # How to install